You might have pain in your pelvis (the area between the hip bones) after radiotherapy. This can happen sometime after your radiotherapy has finished.

-Your doctor might ask you to have an examination of the bowel to find out whether there are any changes.
+Your doctor might ask you to have an examination of the bowel after radiotherapy to find out whether there are any changes.
 This is done by putting a flexible tube into the bowel (a flexible sigmoidoscopy).
 A specialist in bowel problems (gastroenterologist) usually does this test.

 Pelvic bone changes

 Radiotherapy for cancer in the pelvic area can sometimes lead to hip and pelvic bone problems later in life.
 Radiotherapy can damage bones in different ways.

 Problems after pelvic radiotherapy may include weaker bones and tiny cracks in the bones.

 Radiotherapy can damage the bone cells in the pelvic area, and also lower the blood supply to the bones.
 The bones become weaker.
 This is called avascular necrosis.
 Damage to the bones can cause pain and sometimes makes it hard to walk or climb stairs.

 Let your doctor know if you're having problems and they will monitor you carefully, including checking your bone strength with a DEXA scan.
 They might suggest treatment with painkillers and walking aids to help you get around, such as a stick.
 You might also need to take medicines to strengthen the bones called bisphosphonates.
 These drugs can help to control pain and reduce the risk of fractures.